If you’re looking for the best abandoned places in PA you can legally explore, this is the article for you!

 Turn Hole Tunnel is an abandoned railroad tunnel built in 1866 and in use until 1956.

-And while the tunnel is still open to park visitors, the popular and nearby Glen Onoko Falls Trail is no longer, closed by the PA Game Commission in 2019 after nearly 150 years of attracting tourists to the Jim Thorpe area.
+This is the same fate suffered by the popular and nearby Glen Onoko Falls Trail, closed by the PA Game Commission in 2019 after nearly 150 years of attracting tourists to the Jim Thorpe area.

 12. The Abandoned Blair Lime Kilns